zammad/zammad-admin-documentation/manage/knowledge-base.rst

 :Header Color:      Applies to the area surrounding the search bar.

+:Header Link Color:  Defines the color of the header links to use.
+                     Make sure that this color has a proper contrast to *Header Color*.

 :Icon Set:          Defines the selection of icons that may be used when
                     creating/editing categories.